Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/2-analyze-data-create-word-doc.md

 1. Take a moment to browse the contents of **flight_delays.csv**.
 It contains a header row with column names, followed by 99 rows containing information on individual flights.
 The ARR_DELAY column indicates the number of minutes each flight was late in arriving.
 A negative number means the flight arrived at its destination early.

-1. Create a text file named **delays.py** and open it with your favorite text editor.
+1. Create a text file named **delays.py** and open it in your favorite text editor.
 You can use any text editor you'd like, but we recommend using [Visual Studio Code](https://code.visualstudio.com/) — Microsoft's free, lightweight source-code editor for Windows, macOS, and Linux that features IntelliSense, integrated Git support, and more.

 1. Paste the following code into **delays.py** and then save the file: